HunterH1218/Nexus-1.0/README.md

 * pyproject.toml: Project dependency and configuration file.
 * .replit: Configuration file for the Replit environment.

-## Additional Notes
-> The forecast.py is left as a current beta feature, and cannot be used in the AI chat.

 ## Contributing
 We welcome contributions!
 Please fork the repository and submit a pull request for any bug fixes or enhancements.